SKELUX/data_pycovery/README.md

 If you are not trying to recover files, but instead trying to prevent data recovery by formatting unallocated clusters, run as admin and use --wipe.

 Formats currently recovered during scan:
-7z, exe, jpg, mp3, pdf, png, txt, zip, nes
+7z, exe, gif, jpg, mp3, mp4, nes, nsp, pdf, png, txt, webp, zip